Solar-network/docs/docs/tutorials/README.md

 # Introduction

-The tutorials are a collection for all Swipechain guides, code snippets, and more.
-It contains easy guides to help you get started with different parts of Swipechain Core and the Swipechain API.
+The tutorials are a collection for all Solar guides, code snippets, and more.
+It contains easy guides to help you get started with different parts of Solar Core and the Solar API.
 It does not provide a complete technical reference, merely quickstart guides.

 Use the sidebar to navigate this section, or follow the links below: